waylayio/waylay-sdk-registry-py/docs/ModelsApi.md

 > headers
 > ) -> bytearray

-Get File From Webscript Archive
+Get File From Model Archive

-Get a file from the specification archive of a webscript.
+Get a file from the specification archive of a model.

 ### Example